 In the absence of reliable animal teratogenesis data, Biocodex advises women who are pregnant or nursing to check with their healthcare practitioner before using Florastor.

 Recommended duration of use for antibiotic-associated diarrhea and acute infectious diarrhea is up to one week.
+If symptoms of diarrhea persist for longer than three days, consult your healthcare practitioner.
 However, long-term use of Florastor has not been associated with complications.
 After repeated oral doses, Florastor transits through the digestive tract attaining steady-state levels that are maintained throughout the administration period.3 Florastor is no longer present in stools two to five days after discontinuation of treatment.7